godfreynolan/AnDevCon/README.md

 # AnDevCon
-Code for Santa Clara talk
+Code for Santa Clara Agile Android talk

 Code is also on Codio available at https://codio.com/godfreynolan/AnDevCon-Agile-Android